stonepros/stone/doc/mgr/dashboard.rst

 `Grafana`_ pulls data from `Prometheus <https://prometheus.io/>`_.
 Although Grafana can use other data sources, the Grafana dashboards we provide contain queries that are specific to Prometheus.
 Our Grafana dashboards therefore require Prometheus as the data source.
-The Ceph :ref:`mgr-prometheus` module exports its data in the Prometheus exposition format.
+The Stone :ref:`mgr-prometheus` module exports its data in the Prometheus exposition format.
 These Grafana dashboards rely on metric names from the Prometheus module and `Node exporter
 <https://prometheus.io/docs/guides/node-exporter/>`_.
 The Node exporter is a